cython/cython/docs/src/reference/compilation.rst

     when set to ``ascii`` or ``default``, the latter being utf-8 in Python 3 and nearly-always ascii in Python 2.

+``type_version_tag`` (True / False)
+    Enables the attribute cache for extension types in CPython by setting the type flag ``Py_TPFLAGS_HAVE_VERSION_TAG``.
+Default is True, meaning that the cache is enabled for Cython implemented types.
+To disable it explicitly in the rare cases where a type needs to juggle with its ``tp_dict`` internally without paying attention to cache consistency, this option can be set to False.

 How to set directives
 ---------------------